monarc-project/ansible-ubuntu/README.md

     $ ssh monarc@<IP-OF-THE-BO> sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./ansible-ubuntu/playbook/add_inventory.py

-The command above should be launched with cron.
+The command above should be launched on the configuration server with cron.